 When the Apps for Metro Chicago contest was announced, I decided that this tool would be a great candidate for it, so I refined it, expanded it, and spun it off in to it's own site: chicagobuildings.org.
 It is now a finalist for the Community round I eagerly await the results of the competition.

-Since Jan 1st 2010, there have been 18,949 unique (based on address) vacant buildings reported in Chicago by 311.
-On average, 19 new buildings are reported every day.
+Between November 1, 2018 and November 1, 2019, there have been 5,342 unique vacant buildings (by address) reported to 311.
+On average, 19 vacant/abandoned buildings are reported each day.